burmeisterryan3/Career-Change-Preparation/README.md

 ## Employment

-If your visiting this repository for employment purposes, I try to keep my [LinkedIn](https://www.linkedin.com/in/burmeisterryan3/) as up-to-date as possible.
+If your visiting this repository for employment purposes, I try to keep my [LinkedIn](https://www.linkedin.com/in/burmeisterryan3/) profile as up-to-date as possible.